bofm/sublime-a-file-icon/README.md

 [![Make a donation at patreon.com][img-patreon]][patreon] [![Share via Twitter][img-twitter]][twitter]

-This package adds file specific icons to Sublime Text for improved visual grepping.
+This package adds file-specific icons to Sublime Text for improved visual grepping.
 It's heavily inspired by [Atom File Icons][atom-file-icons].

 Its aims are:

-* To be a `tmPreferences` storage for UI themes that support file icons.
+* To be a `tmPreferences` storage for UI themes that support file-specific icons.
-* To provide file type icons for themes those don't (fully) support file icons.
+* To provide icons for themes those don't (fully) support file-specific icons.

 If you have any problems, please search for a similar issue first, before creating [a new one][new-issue].